SayedNadim/SayedNadim.github.io/_publications/2020-02-28-AIM-2020-Challenge-on-Image-Extreme-Inpainting.md

   organization={Springer}
 }'
 ---
+**Abstract
+This paper reviews the AIM 2020 challenge on extreme im-age  inpainting.
+This  report  focuses  on  proposed  solutions  and  resultsfor two different tracks on extreme image inpainting: classical image in-painting and semantically guided image inpainting.
+The goal of track 1is to inpaint large part of the image with no supervision.
+Similarly, thegoal  of  track  2  is  to  inpaint  the  image  by  having  access  to  the  entiresemantic segmentation map of the input.
+The challenge had 88 and 74participants, respectively.
+11 and 6 teams competed in the final phase ofthe challenge, respectively.
+This report gauges current solutions and seta benchmark for future extreme image inpainting methods.
+---
 Evangelos Ntavelis, Andr´es Romero, Siavash Bigdeli, Radu Timofte,..., Uddin S. M. Nadim, Hae Woong Jang, Soikat Hasan Ahmed, Jungmin Yoon, Yong Ju Jung..., Pratik Narang, Murari Mandal and Pranjal Singh Chauhan

 [Download paper here](https://arxiv.org/pdf/2010.01110.pdf)